nestjs/docs.nestjs.com/content/controllers.md

 Routes with static paths won't work when you need to accept **dynamic data** as part of the request (e.g., `GET /cats/1` to get cat with id `1`).
 In order to define routes with parameters, we can add route parameter **tokens** in the path of the route to capture the dynamic value at that position in the request URL.
 The route parameter token in the `@Get()` decorator example below demonstrates this usage.
 Route parameters declared in this way can be accessed using the `@Param()` decorator, which should be added to the method signature.

-> info **Warning** Routes with parameters should be declared after any static paths.
+> info **Hint** Routes with parameters should be declared after any static paths.
 This prevents the parameterized paths from intercepting traffic destined for the static paths.

 ```typescript
 @@filename()